parula-app/docs/docs/user/calendar.md

 ---
-description: Let Pia remind you of your appointments
+description: Let Parula remind you of your appointments
 ---

 # Calendar